okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/iam-overview-identity-management-factors/index.md

 #### Progressive profiling

 *Progressive profiling* allows you to add information to user profiles, or have Okta request additional info, after users register.
-Use it to require less data when users register, and collect more and more reliable user demographic data later.
+Use it to require less data when users register, and collect reliable user demographic data later.
 You can also use it to have Okta request additional data if profile requirements change, such as if an application requires new app profile data.

 Learn more: